garden-io/garden/docs/reference/providers/kubernetes.md

 [providers](#providers) > [resources](#providersresources) > builder

 Resource requests and limits for the in-cluster builder.
+It's important to consider which build mode you're using when configuring this.

+When `buildMode` is `kaniko`, this refers to _each Kaniko pod_, i.e. each individual build, so you'll want to consider the requirements for your individual image builds, with your most expensive/heavy images in mind.

+When `buildMode` is `cluster-buildkit`, this applies to the BuildKit deployment created in _each project namespace_.
+So think of this as the resource spec for each individual user or project namespace.

-When `buildMode` is `cluster-docker`, this refers to the Docker Daemon that is installed and run cluster-wide.
-This is shared across all users and builds, so it should be resourced accordingly, factoring in how many concurrent builds you expect and how heavy your builds tend to be.
+When `buildMode` is `cluster-docker`, this applies to the single Docker Daemon that is installed and run cluster-wide.
+This is shared across all users and builds in the cluster, so it should be resourced accordingly, factoring in how many concurrent builds you expect and how heavy your builds tend to be.

-When `buildMode` is `kaniko`, this refers to _each instance_ of Kaniko, so you'd generally use lower limits/requests, but you should evaluate based on your needs.

 | Type     | Default                                                                     | Required |
 | -------- | --------------------------------------------------------------------------- | -------- |